Due to COVID-19 many publishers are now offering expanded access. This is a list of some of their free/extended offerings.

 Emerald Insight are making these resources freely available to access throughout this public health emergency.
 Whilst these materials do not only relate to the current clinical challenges of COVID-19, they may provide relevant context to how the world reacted to other previous coronavirus outbreaks, notably Severe Acute Respitory Syndrome (SARS).
 In addition, this research explores the wider impact on society and includes research on healthcare, education, homeworking, supply chain management (SCM) and tourism.

-Foodworks has been made freely available online until 18th June 2020.
+Foodworks has been made freely available online until the end of the academic year

 Installing FoodWorks on your home computer: